How companies trick you into overpaying

 If you care about waste, precision, or reputation, you’re more willing to overpay because you’re shopping for signalling, and not for utilitarian reasons.
 The companies can then charge a higher price without having to make their products higher quality.

-“Athletic people wear Nike shoes” or “Hippies wear Toms shoes” or “Fashionable people wear Cole Haan shoes”, or “Tech bros wear Allbirds” are all manufactured narratives!
+“Athletic people wear Nike shoes”, “Hippies wear Toms shoes”, “Fashionable people wear Cole Haan shoes”, or “Tech bros wear Allbirds” are all manufactured narratives!

 The companies have made up these stories about “the type of person you are when you wear these shoes” as a shortcut, so you can just adopt the stereotype they’ve advertised without having to develop a personality yourself.